Vlingo

+Application and uses

 The application uses a natural language user interface to answer questions, make recommendations, and perform actions by delegating requests to various applications.
 Vlingo Find and other iterations were known as first-to-market innovators in speech-to-text recognition.
 With adaptive hierarchical language models, Vlingo improves its speech-to-text recognition as it learns a user's speech and search habits.
 It was the first technology of its kind to use adaptive hierarchical language models to learn from the corrections a user would make.
 Vlingo servers analyze speech queries and send any recommendations or possible corrections back to the user.
 This technology allows users to text, search, and navigate smartphones without typing.

 Vlingo had its own application with over 5 million users in addition to partnerships with a number of companies, including Yahoo, Samsung, RIM, and Nokia.
 Vlingo ships by default on Samsung Galaxy S2 devices, and Vlingo worked with Samsung to create S Voice personal assistant (available on the Samsung Galaxy S3 and newer Samsung Galaxy devices.)
 Vlingo also powered early versions of Siri (before Siri was acquired by Apple).